 Therefore, it is critical that if your particular water heating system operates in a closed loop, there should be an appropriate expansion tank fitted to prevent any unwanted pressure from pushing beyond safe limits.

-How an Expansion Tank Works
+How Does an Expansion Tank Work?

-An expansion tank is divided into two parts by a rubber diaphragm – one part contains the water and is connected to your heating system, whereas the other contains precharged air pressurized to approximately 12 psi.
+An expansion tank is divided into two parts by a rubber diaphragm – one part contains the water and is connected to your heating system, whereas the other contains pre-charged air pressurized to approximately 12 psi.
 As thermal expansion occurs in the heating system, the diaphragm moves downward, thereby compressing the air within the tank and allowing it to absorb changes in pressure.
 Not only does this protect your appliances and plumbing fixtures, but it also helps regulate water pressure levels and maintain balanced circulation throughout your home.

 Do You Need an Expansion Tank?